messagebird/python-rest-api/README.md

 ------------
 - [Sign up](https://www.messagebird.com/en/signup) for a free MessageBird account
 - Create a new access key in the developers sections
-- An application written in Python (tested with Python 2.7 and Python 3.4)
+- An application written in Python >3.8

 Installation
 ------------